PatrykKukula/pv-calculator/README.md

 To create installation user need to provide basic data about installation.
 Many of the form fields are selectable comboboxes to choose from.
 User doesn't really need to know a lot of technical stuff to create installation, only most basic like cables length (for example from the inverter to the switchboard in the building), phase number or if building has lighting protection.

-Form in add and update installation are implemented with factory and strategy patterns.
+Form layout in add and update installation routes are implemented with factory and strategy patterns.

 <img width="384" height="848" alt="image" src="https://github.com/user-attachments/assets/275d0a79-971d-478c-b5ca-96f77a4b4a62" />